AkhilMenon007/ProjectSync/README.md

 # ProjectSync

-### A simple package to handle Import/Export of packages
+### A simple package to handle Import/Export of packages in Unity

 This package is developed mainly to streamline the process of handling commonly imported packages which gets updated frequently.
 It also includes a neat script to store project specific data through a **EditorPropertySaver** script.